hpennington/Inertia/README.md

 ## Intro

-Welcome to Inertia, a cross-platform animation library for SwiftUI, Jetpack Compose, and React.
+Welcome to Inertia, a cross-platform animation library for SwiftUI.

 Inertia bridges designers and developers with a keyframe editor that exports animation files, which integrate directly into your native UI code.

 Unlike other libraries, Inertia lets you animate real UI components on each platform while leveraging native animation engines:
 - SwiftUI → built on iOS 17+ keyframe animations
-- Jetpack Compose → powered by Compose's animation APIs
-- React → hooks and components for smooth keyframe-driven animations

 ## Features

-🌍 Cross-platform: SwiftUI, Jetpack Compose, React
 🎨 Keyframe editor with JSON export
 🔐 Strongly typed IDs for safe animation references
 🎛️ Control lifecycle: trigger, cancel, restart